 I beg to present you, as a Christmas gift, the city of Savannah, with 150 heavy guns and plenty of ammunition, and also about 25,000 bales of cotton.

 During the week before Christmas of 1941, fighting stopped in many areas along the Western Front.

 French, German, and British soldiers crossed trenches to exchange seasonal greetings and talk.
 In some areas, men from both sides ventured into no man’s land on Christmas Eve and Christmas Day to mingle and exchange food and souvenirs.
 There were joint burial ceremonies and prisoner swaps, while several meetings ended in carol-singing.
 Men played games of football with one another, giving one of the most memorable images of the truce.

 The following year, a few units arranged ceasefires but the truces were not nearly as widespread as in 1914; this was, in part, due to strongly worded orders from the high commands of both sides prohibiting truces.
 Soldiers were no longer amenable to truce by 1916.
 The war had become increasingly bitter after devastating human losses suffered during the battles of the Somme and Verdun, and the use of poison gas.

 Ted Cruz: Satire Alert

 Ted Cruz appears with his wife and children in a brief “ad” to introduce a series of Washington Children’s Christmas Classics.
-The four are seated on a sofa in their family room in a scene which is familiar to us from a 2016 Cruz presidential campaign ad.
+The four are seated on a sofa in their family room in a scene that is familiar to us from one of his 2016 presidential campaign ads.